htcf/docs/docs/software/jupyter/index.md

 Example sbatch script:

 ```
-#!/bin/bash
+# !/bin/bash

 # ------ SLURM Parameters ------

-# rstudio-server is interactive.
+# jupyter-lab is interactive.
 Use the interactive partition
 # Add cpu or memory slurm parameters as needed

-#SBATCH -p interactive
+# SBATCH -p interactive

 # ------ Make sure it's run as a job ------